AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 deliverable: a signed assessment that the deployment is operating within specification and producing trustworthy immutable records.

-Four tiers.
+Five tiers.
 No negotiation on scope.
 No bundling.

 The full five-phase audit process, Epistemic Debt framework, and tamper-evidence benchmarks are documented in `AUDIT-METHODOLOGY.md`.